5 Ways Nutritional Needs Change as We Age

 Vitamin D isn’t as common in nature, but it does occur in fatty fish like salmon, tuna, and mackerel.
 In most other sources of vitamin D, like dairy products, it’s been added through a fortifying process.
 It can be difficult to get enough vitamin D from food alone, especially in areas or time periods of reduced sunlight, so you may want to talk with your doctor about if a supplement would help you.

 Older bodies are more prone to constipation or bowel blockage, often because of medication side effects.
 This is where fiber is a hero: it’s known to form stool and stimulate bowel movements in patients with constipation.
 It’s also important for colon health.
 Fiber protects against diverticular disease, a condition caused when small pouches along the colon wall start to form and inflame.
+It is also recommended for older adults to schedule a colon cancer screening regularly.

 High-fiber foods are plentiful and quick to prepare.
 You can find easily add fiber to your diet with fruits like raspberries and pears and vegetables such as peas and broccoli.
 Legumes like split peas, lentils, and beans are also a high source of fiber.